Michelle (Ichinco) Brachman, PhD

 Summary

-Research Interests: human-centered AI, responsible AI, AI developer experience, developer/end-user programmer experience, mental models and learning with complex systems.
+Research Interests: human-centered AI, responsible AI, AI developer experience, future-of-work, developer/end-user programmer experience, mental models and learning with complex systems.

 Improving transparency and appropriate trust of an agentic AI